 Here, you can learn more about the common skin conditions that can affect your dog.
 If you have any questions about your pet’s dermatology, we will be happy to help you further—just call or visit!

 Complete or partial loss of fur (or alopecia) in dogs is usually a symptom of some other condition.
-There are several causes of hair loss, and our veterinarians can help determine which is to blame in your pet’s alopecia.
+There are several causes of hair loss, and our veterinarians can help determine which is to blame for your pet’s alopecia.
 These causal issues can be categorized into one—or both—of two groups: causes that are accompanied by itchy skin, and those that are not.

 Successful treatment of alopecia requires that we diagnose the precise cause.
 We want to first address any itching, scratching, and inflammation in areas of hair loss.
 If your dog is losing hair in areas of inflamed and itchy skin, we can focus our initial diagnostics on these possible causes: